 - Relevance – A curriculum that builds on prior learning and seeks to promote the skills of independent learning for each student.

 - Differentiation -Matching the curriculum to each student’s ability to ensure appropriate challenge as the foundation for effective learning.

 - Progression – Achieved through ensuring that learning is planned in order to focus on previous experience and with a clear focus on future learning needs.
 Parents are informed of the progress that each student makes through the school’s assessment and report procedures.

 The school is committed to a broad based curriculum incorporating most aspects of the National Curriculum although we are able to offer greater breadth of study in some subjects.

-KS4 – Key subjects are English Language/Literature, Maths, French and/or German, Science.
-Choices include Media Studies, Geography, History, Art and PE.
+KS4 – Key subjects are English Language/Literature, Maths & Science.
+Choices include Media Studies, History, Art, French and PE.

 Most pupils study for 8 GCSE’s although some may have 9/10 subjects and some 7 – dependent on ability and commitment.

 In the Spring Term of Year 8, meetings are held with parents and pupils to decide GCSE options thus enabling as many pupils as possible to study their chosen subjects.
 On average pupils sit 8 GCSE subjects but this may vary depending on ability and commitment.